openhwgroup/cva6/README.md

 ### Preliminary Support for OpenPiton Cache System

-Ariane version 4.0 has preliminary support for the OpenPiton distributed cache system from Princeton University.
+Ariane has preliminary support for the OpenPiton distributed cache system from Princeton University.
 To this end, a different L1 cache subsystem (`src/cache_subsystem/serpent_cache_subsystem.sv`) has been developed that follows a write-through protocol and that has support for cache invalidations and atomics.

-The corresponding integration patches will soon be released on [OpenPiton GitHub repository](https://github.com/PrincetonUniversity/openpiton).
+The corresponding integration patches will be released on [OpenPiton GitHub repository](https://github.com/PrincetonUniversity/openpiton).

 To activate the different cache system, compile your code with the macro `PITON_ARIANE`.

-Note that this feature is still in Beta stage, and may hence not be completely bug-free.
+Note that this feature is still in Beta stage, and may therefore not be completely bug-free.

 ## Planned Improvements